suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 - Select how you would like to restore or transfer your data from your old device to the new one.
 You can use an iCloud backup, a computer backup, or move data from an Android device.
 If you do not have a backup or another device, choose "Don't Transfer Apps & Data".

+### 3. Interface and Navigation:

+- Home Screen and Gestures:

+The iPhone's home screen displays apps and allows you to access various functionalities.
+Swipe left or right to navigate through different app pages.
+Tapping an app opens it, while holding down on an app icon triggers a menu for actions like moving, sharing, or deleting apps.

+- Control Center:

+Control Centre provides instant access to functions you like the most.
+It allows quick actions such as capturing photos, enabling/disabling Wi-Fi, managing Bluetooth, Apple TV, and more.
+Additionally, it offers immediate access to essential controls and apps like airplane mode, Timers, Do Not Disturb, flashlight, calculator, volume, and screen brightness.

+- How to Open and Close Control Center

+On the iPhone 12, swipe down from the top right-hand corner of the screen to open the Control Center.
+To close it, swipe up from the bottom or tap the screen.
+Be cautious, as swiping too close to the center at the top might accidentally open Notification Centre instead of Control Centre.
+Adjust settings by tapping or pressing these controls.